section-engineering-education/engineering-education/articles/LDA/index.md

 2. [sklearn](https://scikit-learn.org/)
 3. [numpy](https://numpy.org/)

 Activate the virtual environment using the command, `conda activate lda`.
-After activating the virtual environment, we’ll be installing these packages locally in the virtual environment.
+After activating the virtual environment, we’ll be installing the above mentioned packages locally in the virtual environment.
 To use these packages, we must always activate the virtual environment named `lda` before proceeding.
-You may also use the name of your choice for the virtual environment.
-Just replace `lda` with the name of your choice.
+If you wish to, you may replace `lda` with a name of your choice for the virtual environment.

 To install the packages, we will use the following commands: